-This annual plant of rare beauty blooms without pause, beginning in late June here and continuing until frost.
-It produces large, globe-shaped flower heads composed of amazingly delicate, spidery blooms in a pure white.
+Clusters of large white blooms show off against the dark green leaves below and add sparkle to every other color in the garden.
+This beauty blooms without pause, beginning in late June here and continuing until frost.
+It produces large, globe-shaped flower heads composed of amazingly delicate, spidery blooms.
 It is tough and vigorous, smiling through heat and drought in every corner of the country.
-Finally, it has countless uses: as a backbone plant in a mixed border, as a constant companion in the cottage garden.
+It can be used as a backbone plant in a mixed border, and is a constant companion in the cottage garden.

 For information on the growing and care of Cleome, click Growing Guide.

 The size of the plants we ship has been selected to reduce the shock of transplanting.
 For some, this means a large, bareroot crown.
 Others cannot travel bareroot or transplant best if grown in containers.
 We ship these perennials and annuals in 1 pint pots, except as noted.
 We must point out that many perennials will not bloom the first year after planting, but will the following year, amply rewarding your patience.
 We ship bulbs as dormant, bare bulbs, sometimes with some wood shavings or moss.
 Shrubs, Roses, vines, and other woody plants may be shipped bareroot or in pots.
 The size of the pot is noted in the quick facts for each item.

 We ship our bulbs and plants at the right time for planting in your area, except as noted, with orders dispatched on a first-come, first-served basis by climate zone.
 Estimated dates for shipping are indicated in the Shipping Details box for each item.
 Please refer to the Shipping Details box to determine the earliest shipping time.
 Unless you specify otherwise, fertilizers, tools, and other non-plant items are shipped with your plants or bulbs.
 Please supply a street address for delivery.
 Kindly contact us with two weeks notice, if you'll be away at expected time of delivery.